pudly/schmopera-hugo/content/articles/idomeneo.md

 related_companies = ["scene/companies/opera-atelier.md"]
 related_people = ["scene/people/measha-brueggergosman.md", "scene/people/wallis-giunta.md", "scene/people/meghan-lindsay.md", "scene/people/colin-ainsworth.md"]
 short_description = "The end result of all these disconnects: it was difficult to care about the people in this opera.
-There seemed too little trust placed in Mozart to help us emote alongside his characters, instead encumbered by a style that seems to dig in its heels against the piece itself." slug = "idomeneo" title = "Beautiful people &  Idomeneo" youtube_url = ""
+There seemed too little trust placed in Mozart to help us emote alongside his characters, instead encumbered by a style that seems to dig in its heels against the piece itself." slug = "beautiful-people-vague-torment-idomeneo" title = "Beautiful people & vague torment: Idomeneo" youtube_url = ""

 +++